A-Z of Cannabinoids - All you need to Know

 When the 2018 Farm Bill was passed it made CBD-rich hemp legal at a federal level.
 This means CBD oil from the hemp plant is federally legal as opposed to THC-rich cannabis.

 CBD is available to everyone and comes in a variety of forms including CBD cigarettes tinctures, gummies, capsules, hemp flowers, and so much more.

-If you are looking for CBD with high bioavailability (the amount that gets into your bloodstream) then look for CBD flower or CBD Hempettes which have the highest bioavailability you can get bar the intravenous method.
+If you are looking for CBD with high bioavailability (the amount that gets into your bloodstream) then look for CBD cigarettes such as Hempettes® which have the highest bioavailability you can because it gets absorbed through your lungs.

 CBG - All you need to know